bootique/bootique/UPGRADE.md

 follow Bootique ResourceFactory approach.
 Specifically, if the resource is expected to be on classpath, it requires "classpath:" prefix.
 Otherwise it will be treated as a file path.

+* [bootique #105](https://github.com/bootique/bootique/issues/105): The new default style for multi-word command classes that are spelled in camel-case will result in the name parts separated with dash, while previously we'd use no separators.
+E.g. ```MySpecialCommand.java``` will result in command name being "--myspecial" in 0.20, and "--my-special" in 0.21.
+This affects you if you've written custom command classes with multi-word names.
+You can manually override public command names in metadata to return to the old style (see [CommandWithMetadata](https://github.com/bootique/bootique/blob/master/bootique/src/main/java/io/bootique/command/CommandWithMetadata.java)) or embrace the new naming scheme.

 ## 0.20

 * [bootique #92](https://github.com/bootique/bootique/issues/92): We created a new application metadata package